-A Look at Trends in Colleges & Universities
+A Look at Trends in Colleges and Universities

-Around two-thirds (66.9%) of college respondents said they were with public colleges and universities.
-Another 29% were with private nonprofit schools, and 4% said they were with private, for-profit schools.
+A majority of college respondents (57.9%) said they were with public colleges and universities.
+Another 36.8% were with private, nonprofit schools, and 3.5% said they were with private, for-profit schools.

-On average, respondents from colleges and universities manage 5.1 facilities, up from 4.4 in 2019.
-They were more likely than non-college respondents to report that they manage between one and three facilities, while being less likely to manage 10 or more.
-Two-thirds (66.7%) of college respondents said they manage between one and three facilities, compared with 54% of non-college respondents.
-On the other hand, while 8.1% of college respondents said they manage 10 or more facilities, some 20.6% of non-college respondents manage 10 or more.
+On average, college respondents manage 3.2 facilities, down from 3.7 in 2021, and 5.1 in 2020.
+They were slightly more likely to manage three or fewer facilities than non-college respondents, while being very unlikely to manage 10 or more.
+More than seven in 10 (70.2%) college respondents said they manage one to three individual facilities.
+This compares with 67% of non-college respondents.
+And while 15.3% of non-college respondents said they manage 10 or more individual facilities, just 5.3% of college respondents have at least 10 facilities to manage.

 Revenues & Expenditures

 After being the least likely to report revenue increases in 2020, respondents from colleges and universities were still among the least likely to see an increase in 2021, and were the most likely to report that revenues had fallen in 2021.
 Some 46.3% of college respondents said their revenues decreased in 2021, compared with 24.6% of non-college respondents.
 Another 27.8% of college respondents said their revenues in 2021 had remained unchanged, while 25.9% reported an increase.
 (See Figure 50.)

 In 2022, college respondents are beginning to expect a return to normal, though they were still among the most likely to expect revenues to decrease.
 Nearly half (46.3%) of college respondents said they expect their revenues to increase in 2022, while 29.6% expect no change, and 24.1% expect a decrease.
 They were more optimistic about 2023, with 60.8% expecting revenues to increase, 31.4% expecting no change, and 7.8% expecting a decrease.